How Frame.io helped make Brown Nation a Netflix hit

 Brown Nation is a 10-episode series that debuted on Netflix in November.
 It’s a situation comedy about south Indian immigrants working in the US tech business.
 It was self-financed, and independently shot and produced in and around New York City.

 We took the opportunity to chat with writer and director Abi Varghese about how an independent without industry connections sells a series to Netflix, and what a Netflix deal looks like.
-The show is another unique example how Frame.io used for more than just collaboration in post-production.
+The show is another unique example of how Frame.io used for more than just collaboration in post-production.
 Abi and his team discovered that test screenings can be virtualized and treated like social media using the software.

 Tell us about the show.